pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ## Unsubscribe all

-Stop receiving updates from all streams and remove associated entities.
+Stop receiving all updates and remove associated entities.
 Client scope only.

 ### Method(s)